Energy-optimal Three-dimensional Path-following Control of Autonomous Underwater Vehicles under Ocean Currents: 3D energy-optimal path following control

 \subsubsection{\textbf{Relative surge velocity, relative heave velocity, and pitch angle setpoint optimization}}

-To optimize the relative surge velocity, relative heave velocity, and pitch angle setpoints, a parameterization of the vehicle energy (in terms of surge velocity, heave velocity, and pitch angle) will be required.
-The following assumptions are made to derive a model for approximating energy consumed: \begin{enumerate} \item The roll and sway motion is negligible, i.e., $\dot{p} = p = \phi = \dot{v}_r = v_r = 0$; \item The surge, heave, pitch, and yaw dynamics are in steady-state, i.e., constant $u_r$, $w_r$, $\theta$, and $\psi$. \end{enumerate} The second assumption generally does not hold for arbitrary 3D motion, but it holds approximately in deep-sea survey or mapping missions as discussed early in Section~\ref{section.3B}.
+To optimize the relative surge velocity, relative heave velocity, and pitch angle setpoints, a parameterization of the vehicle energy will be required.
+The following assumptions are made to derive a model for approximating energy consumed: 1) The roll and sway motion is negligible, i.e., $\dot{p} = p = \phi = \dot{v}_r = v_r = 0$; 2) The surge, heave, pitch, and yaw dynamics are in steady-state, i.e., constant $u_r$, $w_r$, $\theta$, and $\psi$.
+The second assumption generally does not hold for arbitrary 3D motion, but it holds approximately in deep-sea survey or mapping missions, as discussed early in Section~\ref{section.3B}.

 Based on the above assumptions, the simplified vehicle model is given as